mfardelli/test_margherita/book/chapters/chapter7/intro7.md

 - explain and choose between the most common design options to increase a dike's resistance to backward erosion piping as well as common emergency measures in case of an imminent threat.

 This chapter could also serve as a background and reference document for students and professionals that want to perform safety assessments and designs of dikes for internal erosion aspects.
 Additional guidance related to reliability-based design is also included in {numref}`Ch:Safety_asses`.

+[^1]: Notice that this type of internal erosion requires a cohesive blanket in for the so-called "roofing" effect, meaning that channels can form without soil from the top (roof) filling up the channels immediately.